Install the packages

 memory=memory

-question = "Does Obi Wan know Darth Vader?"
+)question = "Does Obi Wan know Darth Vader?"

 result = qa({"question": question})

-question = "How?"
+result['answer']question = "How?"

 result = qa({"question": question})

-question = "Why did they cease to be friends?"
+result["answer"]question = "Why did they cease to be friends?"

 result = qa({"question": question})

-from langchain.text_splitter import CharacterTextSplitter, RecursiveCharacterTextSplitter
+result["answer"]from langchain.text_splitter import CharacterTextSplitter, RecursiveCharacterTextSplitter

 from langchain.vectorstores import DocArrayInMemorySearch